-The "Federal Agency for State Protection and Counter Terrorism" (Bundesamt für Verfassungsschutz und Terrorismusbekämpfung/BVT) which maintains nine regional branches is a civilian intelligence service and law enforcement agency under the authority of the Federal Ministry of the Interior.
+The Federal Agency for State Protection and Counter Terrorism (Bundesamt für Verfassungsschutz und Terrorismusbekämpfung/BVT), the intelligence agency of the Ministry of the Interior, maintains nine regional branches and is a civilian intelligence service and law enforcement agency under the authority of the Federal Ministry of the Interior.
 It is entrusted with competences in fields such as counter-terrorism, counter-espionage and non-proliferation.
 The Agency is also responsible for the personal protection of high ranking officials and the security of installations of international institutions in Austria.